-When expensive errors are made in business, clients are usually quick to claim redress and compensation for professional negligence.
-But not always.
+When expensive errors are made in business, clients are usually quick to seek redress and claim compensation for professional negligence.
+But not always...

 Sometimes, if a mistake isn’t immediately apparent, a claim may follow long after the advice was given or work carried out.
-In certain cases, the problem can lie undiscovered for years - a liability time bomb!
+In certain cases, the problem can lie undiscovered for years.

 - How long does your legal liability last?